johnwcowan/r7rs-work/CoreSexps.md

-Syntax of core S-expressions (everyone must support these):
+Syntax of core S-expressions (everyone must support these) are given below.
+Regular expressions are anchored at both ends, as if they began with `^` and ended with `$`.

   * Lists are enclosed in parentheses, must be proper, may nest indefinitely deep.